 Overall, it’s an easy-to-install and durable gate that helps to keep kids and animals where they belong.
 For those worried about the cups damaging the wall, a wall saver accessory can be purchased to avoid any damage.

-A Good Baby Gate for Wide Openings or the Bottom of Stairs
+Good Baby Gates for Wide Openings or the Bottom of Stairs

 If you need a baby gate for a wider opening or entrance, I’d recommend you go away from the pressure mounted design and use included hardware to screw it into the wall.